microsoft/FluidFramework/packages/dds/tree/docs/modular-change-family/README.md

 In the `compose` case, `ModularChangeFamily` does plumb revision info through for all changes.
 This creates a complication when the `FieldKind`'s `compose` implementation calls `NodeChangeComposer`, and `ModularChangeFamily` needs to look up the revision info for the field changes that contain a given `NodeChangeset` passed to `NodeChangeComposer`.
-The complication stems from the fact that `ModularChangeFamily` has no way of determining how of the `NodeChangeset`s passed to `NodeChangeComposer` correspond to the field changesets it had passed to the `FieldKind`'s `rebase` implementation.
+The complication stems from the fact that `ModularChangeFamily` has no way of determining how the `NodeChangeset`s passed to `NodeChangeComposer` correspond to the field changesets it had passed to the `FieldKind`'s `rebase` implementation.
 For example, if `ModularChangeFamily` calls the `FieldKind`'s `compose` implementation and passes it changesets associated with revisions foo, bar, and baz, and the `FieldKind`'s `compose` implementation then invokes the `NodeChangeComposer` with `NodeChangeset`s from the two of the changesets it was given, then there's no way for the `ModularChangeFamily` to know whether these two `NodeChangeset`s came from foo and bar, foo and baz, or bar and baz respectively.